akhilesan/Ecommerce_Customer_Churn_SQL_Project/README.md

 🛒 E-Commerce Customer Churn Analysis (SQL Project)
 📄 Project Overview

-This project explores customer churn patterns in an e-commerce dataset using MySQL.
-The goal was to identify key factors influencing churn and uncover actionable insights to improve customer retention.
+This project simulates real-world churn analysis for an e-commerce platform.
+Using MySQL, I designed and populated a customer dataset with behavioral and transactional variables, then performed SQL-based data cleaning and analysis to identify churn patterns across demographics, device preferences, and purchase behavior.

 ⚙️ Tools Used